Skip to content

 The Early System

 Pogacar's development was methodical from the start.
-Even as a junior, his training was structured with a precision that went beyond what most young riders in Slovenia were doing.
+Even as a junior at the Rog Ljubljana development team, his training was structured with a precision that went beyond what most young riders in Slovenia were doing.
 The coaching infrastructure around him identified early that his physiological ceiling was extraordinary — but that ceiling would only be reached through systematic development.

-The key insight that coaches close to Pogacar emphasised: he was never rushed.
-When other talented juniors were racing 80-90 days a year, Pogacar's calendar was carefully managed.
+The key insight that coaches close to Pogacar have emphasised: he was never rushed.
+When other talented juniors were racing a heavy calendar of events each year, Pogacar's race schedule was carefully managed.
 Each race served a purpose in a longer development plan.

 The Coaching System